MaterializeInc/materialize/doc/user/content/get-started.md

 1. Once the installation is complete, you can start the `materialized` process:

     ```shell
-    materialized --workers 1
+    materialized
     ```

-    This starts a process using one [worker thread](/cli#worker-threads) and listening on port 6875 by default.
+    This starts a process that listens for SQL connections on port 6875 by default.

 1. Using a new terminal window, you can then connect to the running instance using any [Materialize-compatible CLI](/integrations/sql-clients), like `psql`.
 If you have `psql` installed on your machine, connect using: